LSSTDESC/gen3_workflow/scripts/gen2_command_lines/README.md

 This folder contains example scripts that run the coadd/multiband pipe tasks for tract 3828 using the existing visit-level data at NERSC.

-To use the code in this repo, it needs to be set up with eups:
+To use the code in this folder, the repo/branch needs to be set up with eups:

 ```
 $ cd <to your working directory>